 For a moment though I feared my new life would be over before it even started.
 I was going to work for a so-called ‘helmet diving excursion’ that uses a platform in a bay off the coast of St Maarten.
 What if that platform or the bay as a whole has been severely damaged?
 Then they can forget about running their excursion and I can forget about my job!

 Thankfully the bay turned out to be almost completely untouched and the platform only had minimal damage.
 So the first few days on the job I spent repairing and cleaning but a job I had at least…

 Now, two weeks later, life seems to be back to normal again for most of the people on the island.
 Cruise ships come to the island on a daily basis again and local business owners smile and welcome new tourists to ‘The Friendly Island’ in their typical Caribbean English.

 Also Read: Things to Do in St Maarten & St Martin

 Until next year, next hurricane season, when another hurricane could hit the island and damage your business or your house… An uncertainty I find difficult to live with!

 If you would like to see some of the damage hurricane Gonzalo did to St Maarten / St. Martin, check out this video:

-Check out my interview with an expat: Ask an Expat: Living in St Maarten
+Then read my interview with an expat about living in St Maarten